Feminist art movement: History

+1960–1970

+The 1960s was a period when women artists wanted to gain equal rights with men within the established art world, and to create feminist art, often in non-traditional ways, to help "change the world".
+This movement was actually started in the United States and Great Britain in the late 1960s and is often referred to as "second-wave" feminism.
+And In the 1960s and 1970s, many artists began to practice art that showed their own reality in their works.
+The artists at the time realized that it was wrong for art historians and museums to pay more attention to male artists and only to their paintings, and that women should further integrate topics such as the social treatment of women, and the frequent discrimination against women into their works.

-Louise Bourgeois (1911-2010) and German-American Eva Hesse (1936-1970) were some early feminist artists.
+Louise Bourgeois (1911–2010) and German-American Eva Hesse (1936–1970) were some early feminist artists.

 On 20 July 1964 Yoko Ono, a Fluxus, avant-garde artist, singer, and activist, presented Cut Piece at the Yamaichi Concert Hall, Kyoto, Japan where she sat still as parts of her clothing were cut off of her, which meant to protest violence against women.
 She performed it again at Carnegie Hall in 1965.
 Her son, Sean, participated in the artist performance on 15 September 2013 at the Théâtre le Ranelagh in Paris.
 The Guardian's Jonathan Jones considered it "one of the 10 most shocking performance artworks ever."

-Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles.
+Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci's The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles.
 Benglis was among those notable women artists.
 This image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."